Karni Mata: Assassination of Ranmal (1438 AD)

 Rao Chunda's favorite son, Satta, succeeded him as the king of Mandore.
 Meanwhile, Ranmal, his eldest son, joined the court of his brother-in-law, Lakha Singh of Mewar, where he gained influence and became regent for his nephew, Mokal Singh.
 After returning to Marwar in 1428, Ranmal defeated Satta and captured Mandore in 1430.
 He then took over governance of Mewar in the name of Mokal's son, Kumbha, after Mokal Singh's assassination.
-However, his Rathore influence in the Sisodiakingdom caused resentment among Mewar nobles.
+However, his Rathore influence in the Sisodia kingdom caused resentment among Mewar nobles.
 Ranmal's arrogance led him to claim the kingdom of Mewar for himself and order the murder of a Mewari prince, resulting in a coup against him in 1438 and his subsequent assassination, followed by the invasion of Marwar.

 Prince Jodha, the son of Ranmal, fled Chittor after it was invaded by Sisodia forces.
 He left Mandore with as much treasure as he could carry and sought the blessings and advice of the Rathores' patron deity, Shri Karniji.
 After reaching Deshnok, he narrated how his father was assassinated due to the suspicion of the Maharana and Mewar nobles.
 Karniji condemned Ranmal's conduct and urged Jodha to lead a life of moral rectitude.
 She assured him that by serving Dharma, he would be able to reconquer Mandore.

 "For the time being," she said, "you should repair to Janglu, which shall always be beyond the pale of the Sisodia's swords."
 He repaired to Janglu, fortified its defenses, and began preparations to avenge his father's death and reclaim Mandore.